-Yolanda Renee King: MLK’s Granddaughter Says At March For Our Lives ‘I Have A Dream That Enough Is Enough’
+Yolanda Renee King: MLK’s Granddaughter Says At March For Our Lives, ‘I Have A Dream That Enough Is Enough’

 — Scott Dworkin (@funder) March 24, 2018

-The marches on Saturday drew more than 1 million people nationally and earned support from a number of politicians, including Barack and Michelle Obama who tweeted their support of the marchers on Saturday afternoon.
+The marches on Saturday drew more than 1 million people nationally and earned support from a number of politicians, including Barack and Michelle Obama, who tweeted their support of the marchers on Saturday afternoon.
 Former president Bill Clinton had also expressed support, as had dozens of other politicians, celebrities, and athletes.

 The survivors of last month’s school shooting were at the forefront of many of the protests, speaking at several rallies and leading organization efforts in the weeks leading up to the events.
 As Yolanda Renee King delivered her speech, she stood hand-in-hand with Jaclyn Corin, a survivor of last month’s school shooting at Stoneman Douglas High School.